silverstripe-droptables/sapphire/docs/en/howto/extend-cms-interface.md

 		}
 	}

-The extension needs to be applied to LeftAndMain via a config file:
+Finally, the extension needs to be applied to LeftAndMain via a config file:

 	:::php
 	Object::add_extension('LeftAndMain', 'CustomActionsExtension');